CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started-split.md

 ## Lab Guide Zoom In/Zoom Out

-To adjust the zoom level for the environment page, click the **A↕ : 100%** icon located next to the timer in the lab environment.
+To adjust the zoom level for the environment page, click the **A↕: 100%** icon located next to the timer in the lab environment.

 ![](../media/21052025(16).png)

 ## Let's Get Started with Azure Portal

-1. In the JumpVM, click on **Azure Portal** shortcut of Microsoft Edge browser which is created on desktop.
+1. In the JumpVM, click on the **Azure Portal** shortcut of the Microsoft Edge browser, which is created on the desktop.

    ![](../media/gs-8.png)